By: Diecer Delfin

 My mother was the provider of our family but provided very little “if any” emotional support.
 She handled her “responsibilities” as a mother but she was never present as the “nurturing” mother.
 As I grew up I started questioning things.
 A lot of doubt crept into my mind on top of all of the anxiety that I experienced every night.
 The nights continue to be hard for me.
 When 9:00pm hits I always feel like something is gonna pop off.

 I go through depression to the point that I’m seeing somebody to help me deal with it but you can only talk so much.
 I to try to make sense of things.
 The physical effects are always there no matter how much I try to alleviate it.
 I use medication and photography to help me cope but the things that I have experienced will never leave my body and I have come to terms with the fact that there’s no escaping that.
-I have to find a way to make piece with things.
+I have to find a way to make peace with things.

 I’ve had some really bad lows in my life and I have thought about suicide a lot.
 Just being so fed up - replaying the same thing every day; even when I don’t want to - it just invades my mind.
 Some days I don’t even want to go outside and deal with people because I feel like they can sense everything that I’ve been through.